ashwinmahesh/blackjack/README.md

 ## Architecture

-Solo game state is device-local and resets when the page reloads.
-The same container now includes the first server-authoritative multiplayer layer:
+The token balance is persisted in browser storage, while an unfinished solo round resets when the page reloads.
+The same container includes the server-authoritative multiplayer layer:

 - `POST /api/rooms` creates a protected five-seat room and a server-owned four-deck shoe.
 - `POST /api/rooms/:code/join` validates the passcode and assigns a private player session token.